 Kiera Riley Arizona Capitol Times//October 3, 2024//[read_meter]

-An opinion finding justices were wrong to wear robes to a religious event was kept from the public after the Arizona Supreme Court recently changed how it oversees an ethics committee.
+An opinion finding justices were wrong to wear robes to a religious event was withdrawn by the Arizona Supreme Court after recently changing how it oversees an ethics committee.

 The Judicial Ethics Advisory Committee received a request to weigh in on the ethical implications of judges wearing official robes at the Red Mass, an annual Roman Catholic gathering aimed at attorneys, lawmakers and judges to invoke divine guidance in the coming year.